 Related Activities: Dolphin & Whale-Watching, Wildlife Watching

 A giant oval emerges from the ocean, her wet flippers soon covered in pebbled sand.
-Slowly, the hulking sea turtle pulls herself up the beach’s crest; she is unused to handling her 400-pound frame on dry land.
+Slowly, the hulking sea turtle pulls herself up the beach’s crest; she is not used to handling her 400-pound frame on dry land.
 You watch as she approaches, oblivious to your presence.
 She begins to dig, deeper and deeper.
 Soon a massive hole has emerged at your feet, and this majestic sea creature has begun to lay her eggs.
-When her duty is done, she recovers her precious deposits and lumbers back toward the sea.
+When her duty is done, she covers her precious deposits and lumbers back toward the sea.

-Sea turtle nesting is one of Costa Rica’s most incredible experiences; truly, those who have observed it in person describe it as emotional, moving and even transcendental.
+Sea turtle nesting is one of Costa Rica’s most incredible experiences; truly, those who have observed it in person describe it as emotional, moving, and even transcendental.
 And if you visit the right place at the right time, this can be your experience, too.

 Guanacaste & North Pacific